FoxsterDev/SKTools.MenuItemsFinder/README.md

 3) Starred your specific items and to have fast access at the top of a finder
 4) Set custom name for specific menuitem.
 Navigating will be by key + custom name
 5) Open a file that contains menuitem.
 It is usefull when you want edit a menuitem. if a menuitem places into Assembly-CShar-Editor(or firstpass) or Editor AssemblyDefinition and their scripts are placed into Assets folder.
 You can open file that contains the menuitem.
 Else you can open a location with assembbly that contains it
 6) Managing missed menuitems.
-When there happened changes with assembles
+When the project does not contain prefs menuitems
 7) Supporting recompiling, it does not need to close and reopen a finder window.
 After recompiling a state of finder wndow will be restored.
+7) All settings will be saved onto the prefs json file.
+You can reuse it

 Profit: You don't need to remember place of MenuItems like "Window/Analisis/Profiler" or "Tools/Category/SubCategory/SubSubCategory/WhatExactlyINeed" and it could be changed in a new version of Unity or a plugin.
 Unity: checked 2018.2.8f1, scripting runtime version net 3.5